lis-epfl/robogen/README.md

 Furthermore, you will need to download and install Cmake (http://www.cmake.org/)

 *Carefull : Visual Studio express 2012 is not supported yet by any version of cmake.
+Check : http://www.microsoft.com/visualstudio/eng/downloads for having Visual Studio 2010

 ### Simulator build